 Through Prostate Cancer Canada, the proceeds from Pants Off for Prostate Cancer will be invested in rigorously peer-reviewed prostate cancer research, support services and resources to improve the way we detect, treat, and care for all Canadians affected by the most common cancer in men.

-One in Eight Canadian men will be diagnosed with prostate cancer in their lifetime.
+One in seven Canadian men will be diagnosed with prostate cancer in their lifetime.
 Each diagnosis is shared with a man's family, friends, and wider community.
-In 2015, approximately 24,000 Canadian men were diagnosed with prostate cancer.
-During the same year, approximately 4,100 men died from the disease.
+In 2017, approximately 26,000 Canadian men will be diagnosed with prostate cancer, and approximately 4,100 men will die from the disease.
 When detected early, prostate cancer is over 90% detectable, which is why men are encouraged to talk to their doctor about their personal risk.

 Learn more at prostatecancer.ca